lich2000117/WAMAnalyser/README.md

 - Download executable file from "release" section.
 - Designed for Windows and Mac users.
 -- Enter Your Uni Account UserName + Password

+## Common Issues:
+- Press Enter after you enter your username & password.
+- If open the app and nothing happens, press Enter for a few times.

+## Your Login information is only used to login into school's website.
+Your Information will NOT be gathered or shared with any other use.